-16Note that the procedure that we employ is not identical to the strategy method.
+16. Note that the procedure that we employ is not identical to the strategy method.
 With a strategy method, we should have asked each participant to make a decision for each possible contingency.
-Since there is a very large number of histories of trades, this would have been impossible to implement.
-In contrast, our method allowed us to collect a large dataset while, at the same time, keeping the process of trading simple.
+Because there is a very large number of histories of trades, this would have been impossible to implement.
+In contrast, our method allowed us to collect a large dataset while keeping the process of trading simple.

-17The fixed payment was given to make sure that participants did not end up with losses.
+17. The fixed payment was given to make sure that participants did not end up with losses.

-18We could have used the lottery method to pay our subjects in order to try to control for risk preferences.
-Since previous experimental work by Drehman et al (2005) has found that using the lottery method does not produce significantly different results in this type of experiment, we have preferred to use the more natural and simple way of computing payoffs.
+18. We could have used the lottery method to pay our subjects in order to try to control for risk preferences.
+Because previous experimental work by Drehman et al. (2005) has found that using the lottery method does not produce significantly different results in this type of experiment, we preferred to use the more natural and simple way of computing payoffs.